 Princeton University students also host a telescope open house at Peyton Hall concurrent to the end of our meeting.
 If the sky is clear, stop up to glimpse the universe.

-The Simpson Observatory Open House season ENDS Friday, October 26, 2012.
+Public nights will resume April 4th, 2014.
 The facility is located in Washington Crossing State Park, a few miles outside Pennington, NJ.

 Guests are shown a myriad of astronomical wonders including planets, The Moon, galaxies, nebulae, star clusters and much more.
 Learn the seasonal constellations and how to identify them.
 AAAP astronomers operate a 6.25" Hastings Byrne refractor and a research-grade Celestron 14" Schmidt-Cassegrain on a Bisque Paramount ME mount.
 AAAP members often set up additional equipment adjacent to the observatory.
 Visitors are welcome to bring telescopes.